rogerwelin/rogerwelin.github.io/_posts/2018-09-03-golang-concurrency-fundamentals.markdown

 Given what we learned so far of channel, let's try to rewrite our concurrent urlfetcher program to using channels instead of mutex/shared memory.
 An example program is outlined below, I'll explain the flow based on the comments:

-1. We'll create a unbuffered channel which we'll send and receive messages to
-2. We starts the receiving of the channel in a goroutine, since sending without a receiver would block (eg. hang indefinitely)
+1. We create 2 channels and a WaitGroup.
+The WaitGroup is used to wait for producer goroutines to finish
-3. We loop each element in the url slice and starts a new goroutine for each one, making all http get:s concurrently
+2. We loop each element in the url slice and starts a new producer goroutine for each one, making all http get:s concurrently
-4. The makeRequest function performs the http get and sends it's results to the receiver function
+4. The producer goroutine makes the http request and produces jobs for the consume goroutine
-5. The collect function prints the result of the HttpResult struct when messages are sent to the channel
-6. Finally we'll move on when all urls are processed with the help of a WaitGroup
+5. The consumer goroutine collects all results
+6. Here we wait for the producer goroutines to finish, then we close the channel.
+Last we send done to signal to the consumer goroutine to end

-Notice here that the sender function and the receiver function are totally decoupled, they are using the urlChan channel to communicate, not by sharing memory
+Notice here that the producer function and the consumer functions are totally decoupled, they are using the urlChan channel to communicate, not by sharing memory.
+This pattern shown above are called Producer-Consumer pattern (in this case; multiple producers and one consumer)

-{% gist dbd917bc9485386d82691429069acef9 %}
+{% gist 8edc88baa73985a02a2e2a989db180f8 %}

 ## When to use Channels vs Shared Memory